 The Maverick Theatre Company is proud to partner with Tarrant County College’s Sign Language Interpreting program to offer access to productions for the deaf and hard-of-hearing.

-Below are the dates and times ASL interpretations will be available for the 2018-19 Season:
+Below are the dates and times ASL interpretations will be available for the fall productions: